petersatsuse/azure-compute-docs/articles/virtual-machines/linux/expand-disks.md

 An OS disk has a maximum capacity of 4,095 GiB.
 However, many operating systems are partitioned with [master boot record (MBR)](https://wikipedia.org/wiki/Master_boot_record) by default.
 MBR limits the usable size to 2 TiB.
 If you need more than 2 TiB, consider attaching data disks for data storage.
 If you do need to store data on the OS disk and require extra space, convert it to a GUID Partition Table (GPT).

 > [!WARNING]
-> Always make sure that your file system is in a healthy state and your disk partition table type (GPT or MBR) can support the new size.
-Ensure that your data is backed up before you perform disk expansion operations.
+> Always make sure that your filesystem is in a healthy state and your disk partition table type (GPT or MBR) can support the new size.
+Back up your data before you perform disk expansion operations.
 For more information, see the [Azure Backup quickstart](/azure/backup/quick-backup-vm-portal).

 ## <a id="identifyDisk"></a>Identify an Azure data disk object within the operating system ##